ncatlab/nlab-content/pages/1/3/3/1/1331/content.md

 =--

 Notice that the class of $S$-equivalences always contains $S$ itself.
 Hence passing from a collection $S$ to its class $\bar S$ of $S$-equivalences is a kind of saturation procedure.
-This is formalized by the following definition, whose justification is given by the propositions [below]{#Properties}.
+This is formalized by the following definition, whose justification is given by the propositions [below](#Properties).

 +-- {: .un_def}
 ###### Definition